 First major crisis occurs when Spence’s history teacher talks about the intellect of black slaves during the American Civil War.
 Upset, he raises an objection, but the teacher dismisses the objection.

-The tale, adapted from the play by Louis S. Peterson, is extremely well acted by Johnny Nash in the lead, the very young Ruby Dee as the Scott family’s housekeeper, and Beah Richards as Spence’s mother.
+The tale, adapted from the play by Louis S. Peterson and Julius Epstein, is extremely well acted by Johnny Nash in the lead, the very young Ruby Dee as the Scott family’s housekeeper, and Beah Richards as Spence’s mother, and Estelle Hemsley as Grandma Martin in a Golden Globe nominated turn.

-All of these performers would go to a longer, impressive career.
-In fact, Nash later became famous as a singer—he sangs the hit song “I Can See Clearly Now.”
+All of these performers would go on to longer and impressive screen careers.
+In fact, Nash later became famous as a singer—he sang the hit song “I Can See Clearly Now.”